2002 Stromboli tsunami: Causes

-On December 30, 2002, a part of the Sciara del Fuoco collapsed causing a land movement of 18 million cubic meters of material.
-The detachment of the wall occurred in two different phases, firstly the landslide was caused in the submerged part of the Sciara del Fuoco and later on spread to the surface.
+On 30 December 2002, a part of the Sciara del Fuoco collapsed, causing a land movement of 18 million cubic meters of material.
+The detachment of the wall occurred in two different phases: firstly the landslide was caused in the submerged part of the Sciara del Fuoco and later on spread to the surface.

-The north-west side is the result of the filling by the products of volcanic activity; a depression created as a result of multiple collapses of the same side occurred, according to recent studies at least in protohistoric times.
-The landslides that produced the tidal waves are the result of a sequence of deep movements (up to 70 m) that involved the North-East sector of the subaerial and submarine side of the Sciara after the beginning of the volcanic eruptions, which occurred on December 28.
-The complex evolution that led to the destructive landslides of December 30, 2002, was reconstructed when a group of researchers from the Sapienza University of Rome, the University of Bologna, the INGV-Section of Catania and the Institute of Environmental Geology and Geoengineering of the CNR undertook, on behalf of the Civil Protection Department, in the days after the landslide events, a special study aimed at assessing the evolution of the stability conditions in the following months, following the strong changes in morphological conditions produced by the intense erosive and effusive activity of Stromboli.
+The north-west side of the island is the result of the filling by the products of volcanic activity; a depression created as a result of multiple collapses of the same side occurred, according to recent studies.
+The landslides that produced the waves are the result of a sequence of deep movements (up to 70 m) that involved the northeast sector of the subaerial and submarine side of the Sciara after the beginning of the volcanic eruptions, which occurred on 28 December.
+The complex evolution that led to the destructive landslides of 30 December 2002 was reconstructed by group of researchers from the Sapienza University of Rome, the University of Bologna, the INGV-Section of Catania, and the Institute of Environmental Geology and Geoengineering of the CNR in a special study aimed at assessing the evolution of the stability conditions on behalf of the Civil Protection Department, following the strong changes in morphological conditions produced by the intense erosive and effusive activity of Stromboli.
 A decisive contribution to the analysis of the phenomena came from the work carried out in the months before the events by the members of the research group.
 They were involved in two projects of the National Volcanology Group in which detailed surveys of the morphology of the emerged and submerged slopes and studies on the stability of the slopes were carried out.
-These surveys were compared with those carried out in the days following the landslides of December 30 and integrated with the analysis of aerial photos following the landslide and with helicopter photos acquired during the sequence of the various phenomena of instability that followed the eruption.
+These surveys were compared with those carried out in the days following the landslides of 30 December and integrated with the analysis of aerial photos following the landslide and with helicopter photos acquired during the sequence of the various phenomena of instability that followed the eruption.
 These data were used for the analysis of backward stability of the slope that gave the first clues about the triggering mechanisms.
 Thus, it was possible to reconstruct the dynamics of the events.
 This reconstruction highlighted the fundamental role of the magma intrusion on the slope during the types of volcanic eruptions, which triggered the first deep movements of the north-east sector of the Sciara slope at least one day before the destructive landslide events, and of the instability of the submarine portion of the slope, from which the subsequent landslides propagated upstream.